chrisburnell/chrisburnell.com/src/posts/articles/2023-06-09-double-double.md

 ---
 date: 2023-06-12T15:00:00+0100
 title: Double-Double
-description: Today I’m introducing a little dash of CSS syntactic sugar I’ve been using a lot when building components recently that I’m calling the *Double-Double* technique.
+description: Today I’m introducing a little dash of CSS syntactic sugar I’ve been using a lot when building components recently that I’m calling the <em>Double-Double</em> technique.
 photo:
   url: double-double.png
   classes: pixelated